rbafna6507/flightroutes/README.md

 ### React Frontend
 The frontend built in React is a very simple page containing two input boxes and a submit button - no fancy bells and whistles here.
 Simply input your desired airports to find a path between, and hit submit.

 From there, the app will ping the Flask API to return three optimal routes.
-You'll see all three routes, and their related total distances and time to travel.
+You'll see all three routes (if three were found), and their related total distances and time to travel.

 ## Extra notes